 Paul has fairly complete telephone coverage, this approach to selecting

 controls is unlikely to be influenced by use of l

 (the exposure) or, among users, by the manufacturer of l

 control group selected by random-digit dialing, the manufacturer

-of l-tryptophan should be comparable
+-tryptophan should be comparable

 among users to that of the source population.